Porcelain Slab Cost: A Complete Buyer's Guide

 So, how does porcelain really stack up against the competition?
 Let’s break down the key differences to help you decide which material is the best fit for your home or project.

-How Porcelain Compares to Natural Stone
+Porcelain vs. Natural Stone (Granite, Marble)

 Natural stone like marble and granite offers one-of-a-kind beauty, with unique veining and patterns in every slab.
 However, that beauty comes with a bit of work.
 These materials are porous, meaning they can absorb liquids and stain easily if not sealed regularly.
 Porcelain, on the other hand, gives you the best of both worlds.
 It can convincingly mimic the look of luxurious marble or rugged granite but is non-porous.
 This means you don’t have to worry about spills or sealing your surfaces.
 Our collection of porcelain tiles and slabs offers consistent, beautiful patterns without the high maintenance of natural stone.

-Porcelain vs. Engineered Countertops
+Porcelain vs. Engineered Stone (Quartz)

 Engineered stone, especially quartz, is another popular choice known for its durability and wide range of colors.
 Like porcelain, quartz is non-porous and easy to clean.
 The main difference comes down to composition and heat resistance.
 Quartz is made from crushed stone mixed with polymer resins, which can be damaged by high heat—so you’ll always need a trivet for hot pans.
 Porcelain is crafted from natural clay fired at extremely high temperatures, making it incredibly heat-resistant.
 You can place a hot pot directly on a porcelain surface without a second thought.
 This makes porcelain an excellent choice for hardworking kitchens and outdoor applications where durability is key.